 Such thinking views specific outcomes of an event not as topics of siloed study, but as inputs within a larger whole.
 Imagine a Rubik’s cube: if only trying to solve for the colour orange, we fail entirely to see the effects our actions have taken upon the other five colours.
 In other words, how are things connected within a system and how do actions reverberate through it?

-But people and firms aren’t averages.
+But people and firms aren’t average.
 They are unique and can behave differently given their circumstances and constraints.
 By oversimplifying, traditional economics breaks down when a constraint enters a system in a way that doesn’t affect everyone proportionally.
 What the financial crisis of 2007-08 and the recent pandemic have taught the economics community was that the old ways of thinking don’t necessarily work in today’s reality.
 We need to start looking bottom up and let people be people, not averages.

 In our analogy above, traditional economics typically only focuses on solving for the colour orange, and therefore misses a lot of what actually happens in a complex socio-economic system.
 This myopic view, by choosing to value things too narrowly, can lead to poor risk-taking.

 In the academic world, the results observed as agents interact that could not be deduced simply by observing the agents themselves are often referred to as “emergent properties”.
 Economists simply call such outcomes “unintended consequences”, and the ability to identify such outcomes is at the heart of our systems-based socio-economic platform.
 In other words, CANCEA’s platform measures how all actions affect all colours on our Rubik’s cube.
-This is a fundamentally different way to understanding what value is and what value at risk truly looks like.
+This is a fundamentally different way to understand what value is and what value at risk truly looks like.

 Our Socio-economic Agent-Based Simulation Platform